-Elders is a smaller company with a market capitalization of AU$717m, so it may still be flying under the radar of many institutional investors.
-In the chart below below, we can see that institutions own shares in the company.
-Let's delve deeper into each type of owner, to discover more about ELD.
+With a market capitalization of AU$1.6b, Elders is a decent size, so it is probably on the radar of institutional investors.
+In the chart below, we can see that institutions own shares in the company.
+Let's delve deeper into each type of owner, to discover more about Elders.

 What Does The Institutional Ownership Tell Us About Elders?

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.